ViacheslavDobriy/KontrolWork/README.md

 **One input argument**.
 It's array, that was created in second method.

-There is a cycle for moving inside of this new array, but there is a condition that will help to catch words that have 5 or more character.
+There is a cycle for moving inside of this new array, but there is a condition that will help to catch words that have 3 or less characters.